Positive Ricci curvature on simply-connected manifolds with cohomogeneity-two torus actions: Main results

 \begin{corollary} For every integer $k\geqslant 4$, every connected sum of the form

-has a metric with positive Ricci curvature invariant under a cohomogeneity-two torus action. \end{corollary}
+has a metric with positive Ricci curvature which is invariant under a torus action of cohomogeneity four. \end{corollary}

 Here, $\Sp^2\tilde{\times}\Sp^3$ and $\Sp^2\tilde{\times}\Sp^4$ denote, respectively, the non-trivial $3$-sphere bundle over $\Sp^2$ and the non-trivial $4$-sphere bundle over $\Sp^2$.
-We convene that, if the number of summands is negative, then there are no summands of that type in the connected sums \eqref{trvial5}--\eqref{nontrivial6}.
+By convention, we do not consider connected sums where the number of summands of a given type is negative.
+Thus, $k\geqslant 5$ in \eqref{nontrivial6}.
+The manifolds in Corollary~\ref{COR:DIM_5_6} are exactly the closed, simply-connected smooth $5$- and $6$-manifolds that admit effective smooth torus actions of cohomogeneity two (see \cite[Theorem 1.1]{Oh1982} and \cite[Theorem 5.5]{Oh1983}).
+Observe that the manifolds in \eqref{nontrivial5} and \eqref{nontrivial6} are not spin, since their second Stiefel-Whitney class does not vanish (see \cite{Oh1982,Oh1983}).

+It is an open question whether every closed, simply-connected smooth $5$-manifold admits a Riemannian metric with positive Ricci curvature.
+Boyer and Galicki constructed in \cite{Boyer2002,Boyer2006} a countable family of spin, simply-connected rational homology $5$-spheres which admit a Sasakian metric of positive Ricci curvature.
+They also exhibited connected sums of such manifolds admitting a Sasakian metric with positive Ricci curvature.
+Note, however, that besides the Wu manifold $\mathrm{SU}(3)/\mathrm{SO}(3)$ and the non-trivial bundle $\Sp^2\tilde{\times}\Sp^3$ (which correspond, respectively, to the manifolds $X_{-1}$ and $X_\infty$ in Barden's classification of closed simpy-connected smooth $5$-manifolds \cite{Barden1965}), there are practically no further examples of closed, simply-connected non-spin $5$-manifolds with positive Ricci curvature in the literature.
+Interestingly, the $5$-manifolds in \eqref{nontrivial5} of Corollary~\ref{COR:DIM_5_6} are non-spin.